What method of contraception's best for me?

 Non-hormonal birth control methods rely on mechanical or chemical contraception.

-The copper IUD is placed in the uterus by a gynaecologist, where it can remain for up to ten years (depending on the model).
+The copper IUD is placed in the uterus by a doctor, where it can remain for up to ten years (depending on the model).
 Copper impedes the mobility of sperm cells and produces an inflammatory reaction that prevents the implantation of fertilised eggs.
-"I think this method is over-hyped.
-I can't actually recommend the copper IUD as a young woman's first contraceptive," says Drahts.
+“I only recommend the copper IUD for young women if they do not suffer severe menstrual pain or heavy bleeding,” says Drahts.

 Reliability: very high

-Pros: long-term birth control, hormone-free, suitable for women who can't tolerate oestrogen, works right at the scene of the action, efficacy not impaired by vomiting or diarrhoea
+Pros: long-term birth control, hormone-free, works right at the scene of the action, efficacy not impaired by vomiting or diarrhoea

 Condom

-A condom is a sheer sheath rolled over the man's erect penis to prevent semen from entering the woman's body.
+A condom is a very thin sheath rolled over the man’s erect penis to prevent semen from entering the woman’s body.
 However, there is a risk of mishaps and using it incorrectly.
-"I advise young women to always use a condom in addition to other methods of contraception.
-It prevents the spread of sexually transmitted diseases," explains Dingeldein.
+“I advise young women to always use a condom in addition to other methods of contraception.
+It also prevents the spread of sexually transmitted diseases,” explains Dingeldein.

 Reliability: medium